ChrSchu90/PlatformIo.TCapChamp/README.md

 Via an optional 0-10V DAC it is also possible to limit the power consumption via `Demand Control` of the T-Cap.

 > **Info**
-> You can find the measurements, charts and calculations inside the [TestsAndCharts.xlsx](Documentation/TestsAndCharts.xlsx).
+> You can find the measurements, charts and calculations inside the [TestsAndCharts.xlsx](Documentation/TestsAndCharts.xlsx),
-> Device specific information can be taken from the [T-Cap Service Manual (PDF)](https://www.kaelte-bast.de/dateien_neu13/Panasonic/01-produktunterlagen/aquarea/produkte/waermepumpen/t-cap/sqc/handbuch_englisch/sm_wh-sqc09h3e8%2Cwh-sqc12.16h9e8_%28papamy1704053ce%29.pdf)
+> device specific information can be taken from the [T-Cap Service Manual (PDF)](https://www.kaelte-bast.de/dateien_neu13/Panasonic/01-produktunterlagen/aquarea/produkte/waermepumpen/t-cap/sqc/handbuch_englisch/sm_wh-sqc09h3e8%2Cwh-sqc12.16h9e8_%28papamy1704053ce%29.pdf)

 ## Features
 | Feature                                          | Completed |